xrdocs/ncs5500/_tutorials/bgp-evpn-and-l3vpn-interworking.md

 date: '2020-04-14 16:35 -0700'
 title: BGP EVPN and L3VPN Interworking
 author: Ahmad Bilal
-excerpt: BGP-EVPN and L3VPN Interworking Support on NCS5500
+excerpt: >-
+  BGP EVPN and L3VPN interworking is a way to connect EVPN domain such as a DC or CO over an IPVPN Core/WAN network.
+This post is going to cover configuration and Implementation of BGP EVPN and L3VPN Interworking on IOS-XR routers.
 tags:
   - iosxr
   - cisco